 For decades, the Keebler Elves have been busy creating captivating treats to make your tastebuds hum in happiness.
 What do you really know about Keebler cookies – or the elves?
 Satisfy your curiosity on all things Keebler.

 When was the last time you bit into a Fudge Stripes cookie from the Keebler elves?
 Since 1968, the elves have been busy little bees making these and other delicious morsels from The Hollow Tree Factory.

 The Fudge Stripes might be their signature cookie, but the Keebler elves make many other popular cookies as well, including E.L.
 Fudge, Chips Deluxe, Fudge Sticks, and more.
 Chances are if you’ve walked into a grocery store, you’ve seen the iconic yellow packaging with the red and white Keebler logo in the corner and tree leaves behind it.

-I thought it would be fun to do a deep dive into the history of the Keebler elves and the company behind the classic Fudge Stripes cookies, as well as the goodies they bake up.
+I thought it would be fun to deeply dive into the history of the Keebler elves, the company behind the classic Fudge Stripes cookies, and the goodies they bake up.

 - The Keebler Company: A History Lesson

 - The Introduction Of The Keebler Elves

 - Products Made By The Keebler Elves

 - The Keebler Elves: Making One Delicious Morsel At A Time